mehak-World/Namaste-Food/README.md

 If there is a local state variable in the dependency array, then the useEffect callback will be called when the value of that local state variable changes.

+# Higher Order Components

+Higher order component is a function that enhances a component.
+In the Input, we give a component, and it returns the enhanced component.